seanbaxter/DirectXShaderCompiler/tools/clang/docs/CommandGuide/clang.rst

 .. option:: -S

- Run the previous stages as well as LLVM generation and optimization stages and target-specific code generation, producing an assembly file.
+ Run the previous stages as well as LLVM37 generation and optimization stages and target-specific code generation, producing an assembly file.

 .. option:: -c